The British Institute of Organ Studies 50th anniversary conference will be in Oxford from 9th-11th April 2026.

 16:00-17:30 Session VI: Wadham College, Okinaga Room

-- Zsombor Tóth-Vajna: Fantasia Restored: Traces of the Stylus Phantasticus in English Restoration Organ Music.
+- Zsombor Tóth-Vajna: Fantasia Restored: Traces of the Stylus Phantasticus in English restoration organ music.

 - Mie Berg: The Victorian organ in Norway.